Joshimuz/VanillaWithFlake/Detailed-README.md

 - Enchanted Golden Apple now has a crafting recipe again (8 Golden Blocks surrounding a *Golden Apple*)
 - Horse Armour (Iron/Gold/Diamond) is now craftable, with the same crafting recipe as Leather Horse Armour but with the appropriate material
 - Leads no longer require Slimeballs, instead need 5 String in the original shape
+- Paper can now be crafted with Bamboo (3 Bamboo for 1 Paper)
 - Rabbit Hide now has a crafting recipe (9 Rotten Flesh, this allows 36 Rotten Flesh to be crafted into 1 Leather)
 - Saddles now have the [originally intended crafting recipe](https://minecraft.gamepedia.com/Java_Edition_removed_features#Horse_saddle) for "Horse Saddles"

 ### Items
-- Arrows *(Note: Seemingly a bug with custom Arrows makes the effect duration ~8 times longer than it should be.
-For example: the arrow may state 1 second in their tooltip, however they last 10 seconds)*
+- Arrows *(Note: A bug with custom Arrows makes the effect duration ~8 times longer than it should be.
+For example: the arrow may state 1 second in their tooltip, however they last 10 seconds)* *(Note: A bug with Arrows losing their custom names means that these arrows are just called "Arrow of Splashing")*
 - - Arrows of Blindness (0:30) are now obtainable through Illusioners
 - - Arrows of Withering (0:10) are now obtainable through Wither Skeletons